glennyonemitsu/Spray/README.md

 ## Serving And Caching Under The Hood

-Requests are served by looking for the matching file in `static/`, then as a flask route if the static file does not exist.
+Requests are served by looking for the matching flask route, then as a file in `static/` if the route does not exist.
 Content-Type headers are determined by an extension: mime type dictionary.
 Though by default all route based requests will be served the `text/html` Content-Type header.

 In development mode the server will never use caching.
 Perhaps in the future it will constantly watch the `templates/` and `static/` directories.